MiniZinc/mzn-bench/README.md

 ## Schedule SLURM jobs

 The job now has to be started on the cluster with the right number of tasks (one for every instance/solver combination).
-Luckily, the MiniZinc SLURM benchmarking script that you've created in the previous step should take care of all of this.
-So once we ensure that our environment is ready for our benchmark, we can execute our script and our job will be scheduled.
+Luckily, the benchmarking script that you've created in the previous step should take care of all of this.
+So once we ensure that our environment is ready for ou benchmark, we can execute our script and our job will be scheduled.

-For example, if we had created a script `bench_env.sh` with our benchmarking environment and a script `start_bench.py` with our MiniZinc SLURM `schedule` call, then the following code should schedule our job:
+For example, if we had created a script `bench_env.sh` with our benchmarking environment and a script `start_bench.py` with our `schedule` call, then the following code should schedule our job:
 ```bash
 source bench_env.sh
 python start_bench.py